 Sea of Galilee Guide: Kinneret Farm

 In June 1908 the Farm began as an experiment at Kinneret village, Arthur Ruppin; the head of the Palestine Office of the Zionist Organisation and one of the leading Zionists of the time; was the initiator and man in charge.
 Unlike the moshava, the farm was meant as a training facility for agricultural work and became a laboratory for social and economic experiments.
-In fact, many of the structures and organisations on which pre-State Jewish and post-1948 Israeli society relied and still relies are being initiated here.
+In fact, many of the structures and organizations on which pre-State Jewish and post-1948 Israeli society relied and still rely are being initiated here.

 Sea of Galilee Guide: Yardenit Baptism Site

 After you’ve toured all day a nice ending for an amazing tour should be a nice dinner.
 The 1910 restaurant is located in the historic first courtyard complex; in a beautiful space belonging to the first group of buildings erected at Kibbutz Degania A. The entrance to the complex reveals a row of story-soaked stone structures situated next to a vast lawn courtyard and palm trees.
-The concept behind the restaurant was born out of the shared love of chef Oded Schwarzbard; Alon Hadar and Shahar Hochler – for hospitality, people and food.
+The concept behind the restaurant was born out of the shared love of chef Oded Schwarzbard; Alon Hadar and Shahar Hochler – for hospitality, people, and food.

 1910 Italian-Mediterranean restaurant; on the one hand, creates a warm and homely atmosphere while at the same time acting as a tight culinary institution that adheres to standards strictly adhered to for esteemed restaurants in major cities.
 The dishes are served in a way that encourages sharing among the table members; giving guests the opportunity to enjoy all the dishes.
 Seating spaces in the restaurant include an interior space that allows a glimpse into the kitchen and the tabun stand; seating on the balcony facing the flowering courtyard as well as an intimate and luxurious high seating area.